holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 ## Load an Input File

--	To assign load a file with custom yields in the results view of Holos, select the drop-down menu beside “**Yield Assignment Method**” and choose “**input file**”.
+-	To assign load a file with custom yields in the results view of Holos, select the drop-down menu beside “**Yield Assignment Method**” and choose “**Input file**”.
 -	Click on the button that appears, labeled “**Load Custom Yield Data**”.
 -	You will be shown a file explorer.
 Navigate to your input file.
 -	The input file must be a **Comma Separated Value (CSV)** file.